rpominov/fun-task/docs/exceptions.md

 ## Expected and unexpected code paths

 In any program (especially in JavaScript) there always expected and unexpected code paths.
-When a program goes by an unexpected path we call it "bug".
-And when it goes only by expected paths is just normal execution of the program.
+When a program goes through an unexpected path we call it "a bug".
+And when it goes only through expected paths is just normal execution of the program.
 Consider this example:

 ```js